Get Educated

 -

 Reach out for support.
-Call a friend, a parent, or any trusted loved-one.
-Connecting with another person will help you feel less alone.
+Call a friend, a parent, or any trusted loved one.

 -